Martian Child: Critical reception

 The film received mixed reviews from critics.
 On Rotten Tomatoes, the film has a 35% score, based on 109 reviews, with an average rating of 5/10.
 The site's consensus states: "Despite some charms, overt emotional manipulation and an inconsistent tone prevents Martian Child from being the heartfelt dramedy it aspires to be."
 Metacritic reports a 48 out of 100 rating, based on 26 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Home media

 Martian Child was released on DVD on February 12, 2008.
-It opened at #20 the DVD sales chart, selling 69,000 units for revenue of $1.3 million.
+It opened at #20 on the DVD sales chart, selling 69,000 units for revenue of $1.3 million.
 As per the latest figures, 400,000 DVD units have been sold, acquiring revenue of $7,613,945.
 This does not include DVD rentals/Blu-ray sales.